 My friend claims he earned his college degree—a life experience degree—by “testing out of” courses and putting together a portfolio of his work and military training over the last two decades.
 Do real accredited universities ever offer life experience degrees?
 Aren’t all universities that offer these types of degrees a scam? —Todd in Modesto, Calif.

 If you’re a well-read natural learner, both these schools will also let you take “competency exams” to earn college credit in areas such as American history, foreign languages, literature, business law and finance.

-WGU is a competency-based university.
+WGU is a.
 You earn college credits by demonstrating your knowledge or “competency” in specific subject areas.
 WGU students work with “online mentors” to develop personal academic action plans.

 Rather than being required to study a subject for a 16-week semester, you’re only required to study a subject for as long as it takes you to acquire the knowledge needed to pass a competency exam.
 The competency method allows those who enter with advanced knowledge to move more rapidly than they would be able to with traditional online education.

 Competency-based degrees, especially at the bachelor’s level, are becoming very popular.
 Following the lead of the above four schools, more state universities are designing competency-based degrees to help professionals with hands-on experience “test out” of formal courses and accelerate their degree progress.

 In general, if your friend claims to have earned a master’s or doctorate degree online based solely on life experience, check his credentials carefully.
 He was probably the victim of a life experience degree scam, and his work experience degree has almost certainly been issued by a “diploma mill.”

 Diploma mills are fake online colleges that “mill” or crank out worthless paper degrees to thousands of unsuspecting students each year.
 You can consult a list of diploma mill schools to determine if the university your friend attended is a real accredited university or a probable scam.